 Mac and cheese is a kids favorite everywhere.
 It’s quite easy to make if you use the prepared kits from the grocery store, but it’s not healthy.
 I’d much rather serve my children this healthy butternut squash mac and cheese I came up with after tasting my friend’s version.

-One fall day I arrived at my friends house to find her and her kids eating baked macaroni and cheese.
-My son and I, of course, sat down to help ourselves.
-It was delicious!
-I probably ate 3 helpings of the mac and cheese.
+One fall day I arrived at my friends house to find her and her kids eating baked macaroni and cheese, so when she invited my son and I to join them for some, we couldn’t resist.
+I mean… who doesn’t love macaroni and cheese, right?!?
+And hers was delicious!

-When our kids were done eating and ran off to play she whispered, “Don’t tell them but it’s actually a healthy macaroni and cheese!
+When our kids were done eating and ran off to play she whispered, “Don’t tell them but it’s actually a healthy macaroni and cheese with butternut squash recipe!”

-I had never heard of this phenomenon before, but she explained that she had cooked it with butternut squash, and her kids were getting their vegetables and didn’t even know it.
-I asked for the recipe, and left her house without it.
+I had never heard of before, but she explained that she had cooked it with butternut squash, and her kids were getting their vegetables and didn’t even know it.
+I asked for the recipe, but forgot and left her house without it.
 But thanks to the Internet, I came up with my own version and it came out as good or better after a few tweaks.

 In this mac ‘n cheese recipe, not only is squash a secret ingredient, but I also added Gruyere cheese, one of the best baking cheeses around.

-Gruyere cheese is also great for melting, used in fondue, and maybe in the layer of cheese in your french onion soup.
+Gruyere cheese is also great for melting, used in fondue, and to melt on top of French onion soup.
 It is slightly salty and has an earthy flavor that pairs well with the squash, and a perfect addition to standard macaroni and cheese recipes.

 My family has been eating this mac ‘n cheese for a few years now and has never known that every time they were getting seconds and thirds, they were also getting a lot of vitamin A, vitamin C, potassium, and even protein from the hidden squash inside.

 This healthy butternut squash mac and cheese with Gruyere cheese is AMAZING and a great way to sneak in some extra vegetables for picky palates.

 - 3 cups shredded cheddar cheese